RSE-Sheffield/RSE-Sheffield.github.io/pages/service/index.md

 The RSE team can assist with this an advice you as to what is appropriate for your needs.
 Enquiries should be made to `rse@sheffield.ac.uk`.

-We can provide directly allocated staffing for your grants for anything from 1 day to 50% of a FTE.
-Provision of an RSE is subject to availability and as such enquiries should be made before grant submission to allow us to schedule our staff resources.
+We can provide staffing for your grants (charged as 'directly incurred' costs) for anything from 1 day to 50% of a FTE, although provision of an RSE is subject to availability and as such enquiries should be made before grant submission to allow us to schedule our staff resources.

 If you require a dedicated 100% role for your team or project then you should recruit this directly.